 Reactive arthritis is a form of seronegative spondyloarthritis clinically associated with inflammatory back pain, additive or migratory oligoarthritis and extra-articular symptoms that typically follow a gastrointestinal or urogenital infection by a minimum of 1 to a maximum of 3-6 weeks.

-The presence of large joint oligoarthritis, urogenital tract infection and uveitis characterises Reiter's syndrome as a clinical subtype of reactive arthritis.
+The presence of large joint oligoarthritis, urogenital tract infection and uveitis characterises a syndrome (formerly named after Reiter, the doctor who first described it as a clinical subtype of reactive arthritis).
+Reactive arthritis which accompanies a sexually transmitted infection (which includes Reiter's syndrome) is now encompassed in the term 'sexually acquired reactive arthritis' (SARA).

 There appears to be a strong association with HLA B27 (~75%) and the seronegative arthropathies.
 The syndrome is sometimes subdivided into two subgroups: